Kitty Tsui: Bodybuilding

-Tsui won the bronze medal at the Gay Games II, 1986, and a gold medal at the 1990 Gay Games in women's physique and bodybuilding.
+Tsui won the bronze medal at the 1986 Gay Games and a gold medal at the 1990 Gay Games in women's physique and bodybuilding.
 She has competed in a variety of bodybuilding championships and competitions.

-Awards and activism
+Recognition

 She is widely recognized as a leader in the Asian American lesbian movement in San Francisco.
 In 2016, she was given the Asian Pacific Islander Queer Women and Transgender Community’s Phoenix Award for her contributions to the San Francisco AAPIQT and leather communities and her work as an author, activist, and founding member of Unbound Feet.
 In 2018, she was inducted into San Francisco State University's Alumni Hall of Fame.
 In 2019, she was one of twelve queer poets from the United States honored in a digital exhibit at the Smithsonian Asian Pacific American Center titled "A Day in the Life of Queer Asian Pacific America".
 The Lambda Literary Foundation listed Tsui as one of the 50 most influential lesbian and gay writers in the United States.